Causal decision theory: Difference from evidential decision theory

 In this case, evidential decision theory recommends that David abstain from Bathsheba, while causal decision theory—noting that whether David is charismatic or uncharismatic cannot be changed—recommends sending for her.

 When required to choose between causal decision theory and evidential decision theory, philosophers usually prefer causal decision theory.

-Due to a survey among professional philosophers published in 2021, 27.1% of philosophers chose EPT while 29.9% of them chose CPT.
+Thought experiments

+Different decision theories are often examined in their recommendations for action in different thought experiments.